Precise farming and cellar techniques yield fantastic wines at Jesse Katz’s boutique Sonoma winery.

 This Chenin Blanc is the least expensive wine in Aperture’s portfolio but clearly received the same level of care and expertise as the single-vineyard Cabernets that have made the winery’s reputation.
 To rephrase Ms. Lee, Katz, whose experience includes stints at world-renowned wineries in California and beyond, knows a lot about the little things that make wines fantastic.

 2018 Aperture Chenin Blanc.
 See above.
 It’s been a while since I’ve fallen in love with a Chenin Blanc from the Golden State, but this one is terrific.
-Bright and full-flavored, it’s Californian (as in not trying to be French) to its bones and proud of it.
-The 2018 vintage is sold out, but the 2019 will soon be released. $30
+Bright and full-flavored, it’s Californian (as in not trying to be French) to its bones and proud of it. $30

 2018 Aperture Cellars Sauvignon Blanc.
 For a wine fermented partly in neutral (previously used) barrels and with a kiss of new French oak to boot, this Sauvignon Blanc is notably clean and straightforward on the palate.
 As with the 2018 Chenin Blanc, Katz’s focus on the little things, starting with a vineyard in the relatively cool Bennett Valley appellation, makes the difference.
 In other winemakers’ hands, that new French oak’s influence on flavor and mouthfeel might call attention to itself, but with the 2018 no element outshines another, further elevating the wine. $40

 2017 Aperture Cellars Right Bank Red Blend.
 Unable to use Cabernet Sauvignon in this vintage of his accessible Bordeaux red because of the Wine Country fires (the varietal hadn’t been harvested yet), Katz improvised and created this soulful blend of Merlot (52%) and Malbec (48%).
 The vibrant red fruit of the former and bluer fruit and slightly grippy tannins of the latter make for a harmonious ensemble. $55